Canadian regulator recommends expanding oil pipeline, urges whale protections

-WINNIPEG, Manitoba (Reuters) - Canada’s National Energy Board (NEB) regulator recommended on Friday that Ottawa approve expansion of the government-owned Trans Mountain oil pipeline, but made new, nonbinding recommendations to mitigate harm to Pacific Ocean killer whales and the environment.
+WINNIPEG, Manitoba (Reuters) - Canada’s National Energy Board (NEB) regulator recommended on Friday that Ottawa approve expansion of the government-owned Trans Mountain oil pipeline, but made new, nonbinding recommendations to mitigate harm to Pacific Ocean killer whales.

+The pipeline is in the national interest as it will create jobs and allow Canadian oil to reach more markets, the NEB said in a report.

-It made 16 new recommendations, ranging from offsetting increased underwater noise to reducing greenhouse gas emissions from ships.
-The recommendations are outside of the NEB’s authority to impose, and constitute advice to the government, it noted.
+The NEB made 16 new recommendations, ranging from offsetting increased underwater noise to reducing greenhouse gas emissions from ships.
+The recommendations are nonbinding and constitute advice to the government, it noted.

 The Canadian government in September directed the board to conduct a new review of its application to nearly triple the capacity of Trans Mountain, which the government bought last year from Kinder Morgan Canada to ensure it gets built.